lumina-desktop/lumina-docs/lumina.rst

 Lumina Search
 =============

-The :command:`lumina-search` utility provides the ability to easily search for and launch applications or to quickly search for file and directories.
-The "*" wildcard can be used in the search terms and the search will include hidden files if the search term starts with a dot ("."). :numref:`Figure %s: Search for Applications <lumina13a>` shows a screenshot of this utility.
+Lumina Search provides the ability to easily search for and launch applications or to quickly search for file and directories.
+The "*" wildcard can be used in the search terms and the search will include hidden files if the search term starts with a dot (".").

+To start this utility, type :command:`lumina-search` or go to the start menu :menuselection:`Browse Applications --> Utility --> Lumina Search`.
+:numref:`Figure %s: Search for Applications <lumina13a>` shows a screenshot of this utility.

 .. _lumina13a:

 .. figure:: images/lumina13a.png

-To open an application, begin to enter its name and the box below the selected "Applications" button will display any matching application names.
+To open an application, begin to enter its name.
+The box below the selected "Applications" button will display any matching application names.
 Select the desired application and click the "Launch Item" button to open it.

 If you click the "Files or Directories" button, the screen changes slightly, as seen in :numref:`Figure %s: Search for Files <lumina13>`.